scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

 ```

 ## Security Checks
 Most organizations will require some sort of human approval before migrating to production.
 This can be configured via Azure DevOps at an environment level.
 From the web UI, each environment can be configured with separate approvers.
+For this project, I have configured it so that only production requires approval.

 ## Limiting Production Deployments to the Master Branch Only
 As part of a continuous deployment implementation, production migrations should happen every time that the master branch is updated via a pull request.
 However, all branches should still be privy to the CI/CD benefits.
 In the Azure Pipelines YAML script, the production stage can be configured to be skipped if the source branch is not master: